-Photo 1: Holocaust memorial – 2711 slabs arranged in a grid pattern in remembrance of the murdered Jews of Europe.
-The site also has an underground ‘place of information’, holding the names of approximately 3 million victims.
+2711 slabs arranged in a grid pattern in remembrance of the murdered Jews of Europe.
+The site also has an underground place of information, holding the names of approximately 3 million victims.

-Photo 2: Topography of Terror – Only a few blocks away from the memorial, next to part of the Berlin wall remains, runs an outdoor and indoor history museum.
+Only a few blocks away from the memorial (next to part of the Berlin wall remains), runs an outdoor and indoor history museum.
 Much quieter than the larger pieces of wall around the city, and a great lesson in the rise of the Nazi’s.

-Photo 1: Graffiti at Haubentaucher – All around this city centre bathing pool are old buildings/walls just covered in graffiti, from cool tags to some really detailed pieces.
-An inst dream!
+All around this city centre bathing pool are old buildings/walls just covered in graffiti, from cool tags to some really detailed pieces.
+An Insta lovers dream!

-Photo 2: Photoautomats – These things are everywhere!
-Photo booths on street corners, worn out bridges, shopping streets – half the fun of them is the sheer randomness of their locations.
+These things are everywhere!
+Photo booths on street corners, worn out bridges, shopping streets; half the fun of them is the sheer randomness of their locations.
 For 2 Euros a photo strip, it’d be rude not to have a go (or four)

 Everyone I spoke with always went on about how great Berlin was for vegans/veggies, but I don’t think I was prepared for how big it actually is there.
 Almost every place we passed advertised their ‘don’t eat meat? we’ll replace it with tofu’ attitude.
-My mind was blown… as was my stomach… I get way to excited when there’s that much choice.
-I ate my way through a shed load of vegan food.. but these were my highlights.
+My mind was blown, so was my stomach.
+I get way to excited when there’s that much choice.
+I ate my way through a truck load of vegan food, but these were my highlights:

-Photo 1: Rawtasic – I haven’t done many ‘raw’ restaurants (its hard to get non veggie friends on board), but this was pretty special.
+I haven’t done many ‘raw’ restaurants (it’s hard to get non veggie friends on board), but this was pretty special.
 We opted for the lasagna (left) and the pizza (right).
-I’m going to be honest, when they came out, I was sceptical…it was a really step away from the usual carb filled veggie pizza’s and pastas I’m used to.
-BUT.. stick with it.
+I’m going to be honest, when they came out, I was sceptical.
+It was a really step away from the usual carb filled veggie pizza’s and pastas I’m used to.
+Stick with it.
 The flavours!!!
-Ohmygod the flavours!
+Oh.
+My.
+God.
+The flavours!
 Vegans are so much more creative with their food.
 If you’re going to try raw vegan for the first time, this place is a pretty good shout.

-Photo 2: Yoyo foodworld – At the total opposite end of the spectrum (and city), Yoyo’s was the best vegan burger joint I’ve ever seen.
+At the total opposite end of the spectrum (and city), Yoyo’s was the best vegan burger joint I’ve ever seen.
 Have you ever seen a Hawaiian vegan burger – complete with ‘bacon’ and pineapple?
-No…neither have I!
-The burger list was huge, the prices were low low low… cheap as..well… chips!
+No, neither have I!
+The burger list was huge, the prices were low low low.
+Cheap as, well … chips!
 Think hipster chic burger bar.